-The workload estimation and the machine learning literature both cover a large spectrum of work.
-Naturally, there are terms that frequently occur in both fields which require disambiguation.
-The term \emph{task} is used in the workload literature to refer to a job an individual may perform (e.g., lifting boxes, mental calculations), but the machine learning literature uses the term to refer to a learning task for a machine learning model.
-The term \emph{domain} is often used to characterize the input space for a machine learning problem.
-For example, performing object detection under various weather conditions (e.g., sunny, cloudy) can be viewed as two domains characterized by the weather~\cite{sun2022shift}.
-Domain may also refer to a set of activities a human performs for a particular job (e.g., wildland firefighters).
+The term \emph{task} in the workload literature refers to a job an individual may perform (e.g., lifting boxes), but the machine learning literature uses the term to refer to a learning task for a machine learning model.
+The term \emph{domain} is used to characterize the input space for a machine learning problem.
+For example, performing object detection under various weather conditions (e.g., sunny, cloudy) can be viewed as two domains characterized by the weather \citep{sun2022shift}.
+Domain can also refer to a set of activities a human performs for a particular job (e.g., wildland firefighters).

-The term \emph{learning task} will refer to instances of a machine learning problem.
-The term \emph{task}, without any adjectives, will refer to a task conducted by a human.
+The term \emph{learning task} will refer to a machine learning problem.
+The term \emph{task}, without adjectives, will refer to an activity conducted by a human.
 The term \emph{domain} will refer to different input spaces that a machine learning algorithm may operate on.
 The term \emph{application domain} will refer to applications where human-robot teams may be deployed.

-Definitions of domain and learning task, in the context of distribution shift, have long been established~\cite{pan2009survey}:
+The definitions of domain and learning task, in the context of distribution shift, are established \citep{pan2009survey}:

-\begin{definition}\textbf{(Domain)} A \emph{domain} \(D\) is a two-tuple \((\mathcal{X}, P(X))\). \(\mathcal{X}\) is the feature space of \(D\) and \(P(X)\) is the marginal distribution, where \(X = \{x_1, …, x_n\} \in \mathcal{X}\). \end{definition}
+\begin{definition*}\textbf{(Domain)} A \emph{domain} \(D\) is a two-tuple \((\mathcal{X}, P(X))\). \(\mathcal{X}\) is the feature space of \(D\) and \(P(X)\) is the marginal distribution, where \(X = \{x_1, \dots, x_n\} \in \mathcal{X}\). \end{definition*}

-\begin{definition}\textbf{(Learning Task)} A \emph{learning task} \(L\) is a two-tuple \((\mathcal{Y}, f(x))\) associated with a specific domain \(D\). \(\mathcal{Y}\) is the label space of \(D\) and \(f(x)\) is an objective predictive function for \(D\), which is learned from the training data. \(f(x)\) can be written as a conditional probability distribution \(P(y|x)\). \end{definition}
+\begin{definition*}\textbf{(Learning Task)} A \emph{learning task} \(L\) is a two-tuple \((\mathcal{Y}, f(x))\) associated with a specific domain \(D\). \(\mathcal{Y}\) is the label space of \(D\) and \(f(x)\) is an objective predictive function for \(D\), which is learned from the training data. \(f(x)\) can be written as a conditional probability distribution \(P(y|x)\). \end{definition*}

-Grounding this notation in workload estimation helps to provide an intuitive explanation of the different variables.
+Grounding this notation in workload estimation provides an explanation of the different variables.
 A particular workload estimation instance represents the domain, \(D\), which is characterized by the set of physiological metrics, \(\mathcal{X}\).
 The marginal distribution, \(P(X)\), represents the probability distribution over the physiological metrics' possible values.

 A learning task, \(L\), is a machine learning problem that is characterized by a label space \(\mathcal{Y}\) and a predictive function \(f(x)\), corresponding to a single domain \(D\).
 The label space represents a set of possible workload values, and the predictive function produces a workload value, \(y_i \in \mathcal{Y}\) given a set of physiological metrics, \(x_i \in \mathcal{X}\).
 A predictive function can take the form of a conditional probability distribution \(P(\mathcal{Y}|\mathcal{X})\), which represents the probability of assigning a workload value to a given set of physiological metrics.